-The Seeker product and analytics team required a set location to see all of the statistics coming through the pipeline, thus was birthed the dashboard.
-However, the initial design wasn't flexible--it couldn't scale with the constant additions and editions.
-I took it upon myself to work into some proper user experience and break down the long initial dashboard into digestible parts.
+The Seeker product and analytics team required a means to view all of the statistics coming through the pipeline; thus, the Clarity analytics dashboard was born.
+However, the initial live design wasn't flexible—it couldn't scale with additions to the page.
+I took it upon myself to work in some proper user experience and break down the long initial dashboard into digestible parts.

 I found a lot of help through a Medium post about the best ways to present data, and data tables.

 After a year of working directly in the field of UI design, I decided to revisit the Clarity dashboard and improve it since there were discrepancies, inconsistencies, and redundancy in the 2016 styles and UI.